 #9 – Appreciate good beer

 Beer is a common word in Dublin, and a word you’re likely to hear a lot of during your three days in Dublin.
 The city has many opportunities for travelers to taste the best beers in Ireland.

-The most popular of these activities is a visit to the Guinness Storehouse – topping the list on Dublin things to do!
+The most popular of these activities is a visit to the Guinness Storehouse – topping the list on Dublin places to visit!
 Tour the storehouse that holds the country’s most famous stout and learn of beverage’s history while sipping on a freshly brewed Guinness.

 #10 – Discover Dublin city through the eyes of a local

 There are many different tours through Dublin that are well worth your time.
 From simple city walking tours to a riverboat cruise.
 There are even themed tours.
 You can take a spooky haunted tour, a literary walking tour, or a sightseeing bus tour!

 Pick your favorite, or try more than one, and see the city from the eyes of your local tour guide.
 If you prefer to go at your own pace, try a self-guided audio tour.